hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 Initial RAM Disk systems:

-If you opt for a `generic` kernel, which uses an `initrd` (initial RAM disk), then the above method of passing a parameter to the kernel to resume from the swap partition doesn't work for the likes of LVM.
+If you opt for a `generic` kernel, which uses an `initrd` (initial RAM disk), then the above method of passing a parameter to the kernel to resume from the swap partition doesn't work for the likes of LVM swap partitions.
 The `initrd` needs regenerating with an option to resume the swap partition.
 Run this before regenerating:

 ```
 /usr/share/mkinitrd/mkinitrd_command_generator.sh -r